frkatona/Sadia_SFGFitting/readme.md

 # SFG Spectrum Fitting with Lorentzian-Gaussian Peaks

-This Python script fits experimental Sum-Frequency Generation (SFG) spectral data using a model composed of Lorentzian-Gaussian hybrid peaks, along with background terms.
-It uses non-linear least-squares optimization to extract the parameters that best represent the data.
+This Python script fits experimental Sum-Frequency Generation (SFG) spectral data using a model composed of Lorentzian-Gaussian hybrid peaks.
+It uses non-linear least-squares optimization to extract the parameters that best represent the data, outputting a plot of the results as well as a fit report CSV.

 ### 📊 Example Output